Dudley Stamp Memorial Award

 Stacy Carolin (Oxford University) 'Expanding the record of Indo-Pacific Warm Pool rainfall changes through new karst field site development'

-Daniel Schillereff (Liverpool University).
+Daniel Schillereff (King's College London).
 'What controls long-term phosphorus dynamics in UK ombrotrophic peatlands?'

 Darren Jones (University of Exeter).
 'Investigating cryospheric water stores in central Asian rock glaciers using remote sensing, climate modelling drones and field study'